matatk/agrip/ldl/tutorial.md

 # What is Level Description Language?

 The AGRIP *Level Description Language*, or LDL, is a text-based format that allows people to easily describe 3D spaces.
-LDL is currently aimed at blind gamers who want to make maps for Quake.
+LDL is currently aimed at blind gamers who want to make maps for *Quake*.
 This is a preliminary concept release, so it's important to say what it does, doesn't and might do.

 ## Digital archaeology note from 2020

-OK, the references to Quake are now ancient, but the techniques here could be applied to newer engines in much the same way; would love to see, or even help, that happen.
+OK, whilst *Quake* is now ancient (but still a milestone in gaming), the techniques here could be applied to newer engines in much the same way; would love to see, or even help, that happen.
+In the meantime, you can still use this to make and explore your own somewhat-simplistically-shaped-but-nonetheless-3D worlds! :-)

-**The document does talk about possible future major features; it's unlikely these will be implemented in the current context of the game of Quake, but they could be if the system is brought to a more modern engine—if you're interested in helping us do this, please get in touch.**
+**The document does talk about possible future major features; it's unlikely these will be implemented in the current context of the game of *Quake*, but they could be if the system is brought to a more modern engine—if you're interested in helping us do this, please get in touch.**

 ## Before LDL

-How would one go about making maps for Quake before LDL?
+How would one go about making maps for *Quake* before LDL?
 If you just want to find out how to use LDL you can skip this section, however it does provide useful background information on the area that we are now working on providing access to.

 1. Level, or map, design would be done with a graphical CAD-like program that provides tools to draw the shapes of the component parts of the map's rooms on the screen.
 This typically presents four views in panes: one from each elevation (top, side, erm, other side?) and a 3D in-game style view that you can move around with a floating camera (without the constraints of things like gravity or solid walls) to get a better idea of your creation.